-The military tensions aroused in the Mediterranean attracted several foreign powers, including France, Russia, the United States, the United Arab Emirates and even China, which came to take advantage of the ongoing tragedy.
+The military tensions aroused in the Mediterranean attracted several foreign powers, including France, Russia, the United States, the United Arab Emirates, and even China, which came to take advantage of the ongoing tragedy.
 France led a huge campaign to let the European Union and NATO sanction Turkey for harassing Greece.
-Luckily for Turkey, the EU and the NATO, which the French President Macron called “brain dead,” refused to listen to Macron’s “Pax Mediterranean” and “red line” warnings, and insisted on moving forward with the face-to-face dialogue between Turkey and Greece.
+Luckily for Turkey, the EU and NATO, which French President Macron called “brain dead,” refused to listen to Macron’s “Pax Mediterranean” and “red line” warnings, and insisted on moving forward with the face-to-face dialogue between Turkey and Greece.

-A few days after that, on August 6th, Egypt and Greece signed their own EEZ agreement, in compliance with United Nations Convention on the Law of the Sea (UNCLOS).
+A few days after that, on August 6th, Egypt and Greece signed their own EEZ agreement, in compliance with the United Nations Convention on the Law of the Sea (UNCLOS).
 The Egypt-Greece EEZ agreement intersects with, and consequently nulls, the flawed maritime agreement signed between Libya’s temporary Government of National Accord (GNA) and Turkey, in November 2019.
 Then, in mid-September, the EastMed Gas Forum, which was formed by Egypt, Greece, Cyprus, and Israel in January 2020, has been turned into a regional organization, purposefully excluding Turkey.

 “Turkey, no more, can ignore the relationship between Greece and Egypt,” said Turkish Minister of National Defense, Hulusi Akar, in November, while presenting the military budget proposal for the year 2021, to the Plan and Budget Committee of the Grand National Assembly of Turkey (TBMM).
 In the past two decades, every time Greece approached Egypt to sign an EEZ agreement, Egypt used to turn the Greeks’ request down out of respect for Turkey.
 But, the widening political rift between the Egyptian and the Turkish states, since 2013, left Egypt with no other option but to side with Greece and its European allies, this time.

 That being said, Turkey is the country with the longest border (1870 km) in the Mediterranean Sea.
-In other words, Turkey has rights lost in the Mediterranean, since the signing of Lausanne Agreement in 1922.
-The international community must listen to Turkey’s pleas not to be confined to its borders, because of on a biased agreement that was signed a century ago under the fog of war.
+In other words, Turkey has rights lost in the Mediterranean, since the signing of the Lausanne Agreement in 1922.
+The international community must listen to Turkey’s pleas not to be confined to its borders, because of a biased agreement that was signed a century ago under the fog of war.

 One can hardly be optimistic that the prospected resumption of exploratory talks between Turkey and Greece, on January 25th, may lead to any tangible progress on the issue.
-The mission requires sharp diplomatic skills, and Turkey suffers from a chronic feebleness in its diplomatic bureau.
+The mission requires sharp diplomatic skills, and Turkey suffers from chronic feebleness in its diplomatic bureau.
 Ironically, Hulusi Akar, the Defense Minister, is way more skilled in using and applying diplomatic rhetoric and tactics, than Mevlüt Çavuşoğlu, the Foreign Minister.
-Needless to mention the injudicious statements that President Erdogan makes, every now and then, and their extremely negative influence on Turkey’s foreign affairs, in general.
+Needless to mention the injudicious statements that President Erdogan makes, now and then, and their extremely negative influence on Turkey’s foreign affairs, in general.